wp-plugins/adsense-made-easy-best-simple-ad-inserter/readme.txt

 More information: <a href="http://www.seo101.net/adsense-made-easy-best-simple-ad-inserter/">http://www.seo101.net/adsense-made-easy-best-simple-ad-inserter/</a>

-TIP: I have a <b>FREE</b> Pro version for subscribers of my mailing list.
+TIP: I have a <b>FREE</b> Pro version for subscribers of my mailing list

 These are the extra features of the PRO plugin:
 <ul>